j53jiajiajia/AIGenerateStockReport/README.md

 ### Packages:
 Please make sure that you have run
 pip install -r requirements.txt
-and put KaiTi.ttf, KaiTi-Bold.ttf, and SimHei.ttf in the Lib\site-packages\reportlab\fonts file directory and \.fonts before you run the code.
+and put KaiTi.ttf, KaiTi-Bold.ttf, and SimHei.ttf in the Lib\site-packages\reportlab\fonts file directory and (/usr/share/fonts/KaiTi if you use ubuntu) before you run the code.
 ### OpenAI Key:
 You should have one OpenAI Key and have .env to store OPENAI_API_KEY(OPENAI_API_KEY=******************************).
 ## Details